cailllev/APFEL/README.md

  - no obvious weakness, see [here](Threat_Modelling.md)

 ## TODO
-- files with ascii encoding work, check functionality with other file types
+- files with ascii content work, check functionality with other file types
+- check if pow() can be optimized via square-and-add
+- this project, but with Elliptic Curves instead RSA